-My sister, Amanda, and I have been having an interesting conversation recently.
-She and her husband are hoping to buy a house in a few years, but I remain dubious about the prospect of owning a home.
+My sister, Amanda, and I had an interesting conversation several months ago.
+She and her husband were hoping to buy a house soon (and, indeed, recently did), but I remained dubious about the prospect of owning a home.
 Perhaps some of this is due to coming of age during the Great Recession, haunted by the housing bubble that burst with disastrous effects, or maybe it’s because college education in America has become so expensive that I’ve been left with a mountain of debt, meaning that I may be well into middle-age by the time purchasing a home will be an option.

-Maybe, however, I just don’t like the anchoring effect a house gives.
-While Amanda, too, appreciates the flexibility renting affords her, at the same time, she is tempted by the idea of the stability a bought-and-paid-for home can give.
+Maybe, however, I just didn’t like the anchoring effect a house gives.
+While Amanda, too, appreciates the flexibility renting afforded her, at the same time, she was tempted by the idea of the stability a bought-and-paid-for home can give.
 Not to mention, an owned home has resale value that a rented home doesn’t offer.
 So, which is better?
 Buying a home or remaining a renter?
 It’s all about which freedom matters more to you.

 The tried-and-true wisdom is to buy a house as soon as you can.
 As we know, owning a home has several economic advantages.
 After you purchase your house, as the market value of the property increases, so does your net worth.
 As you make payments toward your mortgage, you increase your home equity, which comes into play when you decide to sell your house.
 If the market value of your home has increased between your purchase and sell dates, you can make a real profit when you sell your house.
 What a great win!

 Aside from the monetary benefits, owning a home offers a sense of stability.
 That home is yours.
 You get to return to the same home at the end of the day for years, and it becomes, in my terms, “your spot.”
 Owning a house can give a sense of having a home, or a place to call your own, feel safe, and get comfortable.
 Even before you pay off your mortgage, it is relatively difficult for you to be forced out of your home.